longa2/digits/index.md

 ### Tables

-The application implements two tables "Stuff" and "User".
-Each Stuff row has the following columns: id, name, quantity, condition, and owner.
+The application implements three tables "Contact," "Note," "User."
+Each Contact has the following columns: id, firstName, lastName, address, image, description, and owner.
+The Note table has the following columns: id, contactId, note, owner, createdAt.
 The User table has the following columns: id, email, password (hashed using bcrypt), role.

 The Stuff and User models are defined in [prisma/schema.prisma](https://github.com/longa2/digits/blob/main/prisma/schema.prisma).